pierre-rouleau/pel/README.rst

   - the activation of various major and minor modes,
   - the improvement of behaviour of several major and minor modes,
   - the use of the features provided by PEL.

+- PEL provides a large number (419) of customizable user options to control all this and provides several commands to access the customization buffers and help commands that generate reports in ``*Help*`` like buffers listing relevant user-options and providing quick access to their customization.

 - PEL saves your customization data inside a file separate from your ``init.el`` file, providing an extra degree of freedom and control.
 This